PrzemekKozakQA/Memento-Flask-application/README.md

     The application's Docker image is available on [DockerHub](https://hub.docker.com/repository/docker/przemekqa/memento_app/general).
 To run the container with the application, just use the command:

-    ```
+    ```bash
     docker run -p 5000:5000 -d przemekqa/memento_app
     ```

     If Docker does not find the image file locally, it should automatically initiate its download from DockerHub.

-    The application should be available in your browser at http://localhost:5000/
+    The application should be available in your browser at <http://localhost:5000/>

 3. Downloading the source code and installing the dependencies.